 - Select the equivalent of what you were using or lower (If you want to, you can go higher).
-If your droplet was created in the last year you can go as low as $5 a month.
+If you created your droplet in the last year, you could go as low as $5 a month.

 - Wait for the resize to complete and reboot your droplet.

 Now you can enjoy more power at either the same price or reduced price; anyway, it is a win-win situation for you the Developer or Business Person.